lincaluh/stumpless-logger/README.md

 traditional `logger` utility.
-It is written with [Rust](https://www.rust-lang.org/) and [Stumpless](https://github.com/goatshriek/stumpless), and offers a number of improvements over legacy tool, including:
+It is written with [Rust](https://www.rust-lang.org/) and [Stumpless](https://github.com/goatshriek/stumpless), and offers a number of improvements over legacy tools, including:

   * more logging target options (file, Windows Event Log)
   * log to multiple destinations with a single invocation